camptocamp/terraboard/README.md

 2. CLI parameters **(only usable for single provider configuration)**
 3. Configuration file (YAML).
 A configuration file example can be found in the root directory of this repository and in the `test/` subdirectory.

 **Important: all flags/environment variables related to the providers settings aren't compatible with multi-provider configuration!
-Instead, you must use the YAML config file to be able to configure multiples buckets/providers.**
+Instead, you must use the YAML config file to be able to configure multiples buckets/providers.
+YAML config is able to load values from environments variables.**

 The precedence of configurations is as described below.